zen-class/zen-class-devops-documentation/001 - Linux/AWK.md

 - A text pattern scanning and processing language, created by Aho, Weinberger & Kernighan (hence the name).
 It can be quite sophisticated so this is NOT a complete guide, but should give you a taste of what awk can do.
-It can be very simple to use, and is strongly recommended.
-There are many on-line tutorials of varying complexity, and of course, there is always 'man awk'.
+It can be very simple to use, and is strongly recommended, there is always 'man awk'.

 **AWK basics**